TheNoobInventor/2wd-rpi-ros-line-follower/README.md

-# 2 Wheeled Drive Raspberry Pi Line Follower runnnig ROS1 Noetic
+# 2 Wheeled Drive Raspberry Pi Line Follower running ROS1 Noetic
 A 2-wheel drive car, controlled by a Raspberry Pi 4 running Robot Operating System (ROS1) Noetic, is used as a line following robot; it follows a black line against a white background, with the aid of a 5 channel infrared sensor.

 (To be completed)